GarryOne/webrtc-testing-connection/README.md

 ## How I've approached the problem

-I need to test connection through WebRTC ... where?
+I needed to test WebRTC connection to ... where?
 So, one of my initial targets was to build a server that simulates a camera, in order to be able to perform my testing scenarios.

 I've tried initially `aiortc` from python ecosystem and didn't work.